hashicorp/terraform-website/content/source/docs/cloud/agents/index.html.md

 - **Unknown**: The agent has not reported any status for an unexpected period of time.
 The agent may yet recover if the agent's situation is temporary, such as a short-lived network partition.
 - **Errored**: The agent encountered an unrecoverable error or has been in an Unknown state for long enough that Terraform Cloud considers it errored.
 This may indicate that the agent process was interrupted, has crashed, a _permanent_ network partition exists, etc. If the agent was in the process of running an operation (such as a plan or apply), that operation has been marked as errored.
 If the current agent process does manage to recover, it will be instructed to exit immediately.
 - **Exited**: The agent exited normally, and has successfully informed Terraform of it doing so.

+### Agent Capacity Usage

+Agents are considered active and count towards the usage of the organization's total capacity if they are in the **Idle**, **Busy**, or **Unknown** state.
+Agents which are in the **Errored** or **Exited** state do not count towards the usage of the total capacity.

+The number of active agents you are eligible to deploy is determined by the number of Concurrent Runs your organization is entitled to.
+[Learn more about Terraform Cloud pricing here](https://www.hashicorp.com/products/terraform/pricing/).

+Agents are considered active and count towards the organization's total agent allowance if they are in the **Idle**, **Busy**, or **Unknown** state.
+Agents which are in the **Errored** or **Exited** state do not count towards the organizations total agent capacity.

+Agents in the **Unknown** state continue to be counted against the organization's total agent allowance, as this status is typically an indicator of a temporary communication issue between the agent and Terraform Cloud. **Unknown** agents which do not respond after a period of 2 hours will automatically transition to an **Errored** state, at which point they will not count against the agent allowance.

 ### Viewing Agent Logs